Castle of Freixo de Espada-à-Cinta: History

 Privileges were conceded on the town, in 1406, by King D. João I, in acknowledgement for its support during the 1383–85 Portuguese interregnum.

 Designs by Duarte D'Armas (1509-1510) show a castle with circular barbican and rounded western entrance with machillitons.
-The southern battlements were decorated with parralleleptical merlons, while in the north (which was in a state of semi-ruin) was a false gate.
+The southern battlements were decorated with parallelepiped merlons, while in the north (which was in a state of semi-ruin) was a false gate.
 To the south of the entrance was a cylindrical corbel with two orders of cruciform battlements, without merlons and with intermittent vaults.
 The castle, also circular, was circuited by various towers and corbels of varying sizes and forms.
 In the extreme east, alongside the false gate is a rectangular tower of two registers, with ceiling tile, two small windows in the north and another in the south, a balcony with machillotians, with another two crowning the walls linking to the tower keep.
-The rectangular keep tower with facade crack, is marked by merlons with three balconies with machilliations; Duarte D'Armas indicated in the legend that the tower was four registers, with a last floor topped with vaulted ceiling.
+The rectangular keep tower with facade crack, is marked by merlons with three balconies with machicolations; Duarte D'Armas indicated in the legend that the tower was four registers, with a last floor topped with vaulted ceiling.
 Following this is a smaller pentagonal tower, crowned with machialliations.
 On the right of the principal gate is a hexagonal corbel with balcony and machicolations and surmounted by two bell towers with two iron crosses, one with two bells and another referred to as d'El-Rei.
 On the left is a taller octagonal tower with comparable damage, crowned by machicolations with merlons.
 In the north is a hexagonal corbel, followed by a semi-circular corbel, rectangular ledge and a new hexagonal corbel with balcony and machicolations.
 In the castle courtyard are two cisterns.
 On the outside of the castle, to the west, are town homes, the parochial church in the east (with a Manueline doorway), the Church of Santa Maria de Vilar in the west and farther to the north, the Chapel of São Brás.
 In the east are cultivatable lands, extending to the Douro River and the Castilian castle of Vilibestre.

 In 1512, D. Manuel conceded a new foral.
 The following year, there were new works on the castle, under the direction of master mason Pêro Lopes.
 Between 1527 and 1532, in the national "Numeramento", the town was identified as having a "good castle, strong, circled, where no have more than one alcalde" with 447 homes.
 Masterbuilder António Fernandes executed work on the castle in 1569, by order of the monarch.

 By 1758, the garrison on site comprised a lieutenant and twelve men.
 Between the 17th and 18th century, the belfry over the tower of Galo was constructed; by 1800, the castle was still in a good state.
 But, by 1836, the courtyard was being used as a municipal cemetery, with the first burial occurring on 8 July 1836.